s – the standard abbreviation for seconds, although sec is often used.

 supply platter – the round disc that is driven by the supply motor and holds the supply reel, sometimes with a locking mechanism.
 Also called a supply disc or supply turntable.
 See tape machine for diagram.

 supraaural – literally means “on top of the ear” and refers to headphones that rest on the outer ears.
 Although they are lightweight, they are not very effective at excluding external sounds.
 See also circumaural and intraaural.

-surround channels – audio channels in a surround sound audio system, that are primarily used to deliver ambience and diffuse sounds in a movie or music soundtrack.
-These can be any channel other than the front left, front right, front center, and special effects channels.
+surround channel – one of the audio channels in a surround sound audio system, that is primarily used to deliver ambience and diffuse sounds in a movie or music soundtrack.
+It can be any channel other than the front left, front right, front center, and special effects channels.

 surround sound – a system for reproducing sound through speakers in the front, side, and sometimes the back of the listener to create a side-to-side as well as a front-to-back perspective.
 See also 5.1 and 7.1.